Walls of Words

 2015 Bram Stoker, Dracula and the Victorian Gothic Stage, by Catherine Wynne.
 Palgrave, 2013.
 Reviewed in ELT 1880-1920, vol. 58, no. 2, 2015, pp. 272-75.

 2022 “Culture of the Invisible: X-rays in the Popular Imagination.”
-Colgate University, Global Public and Environmental Health.
+Colgate University, Global Public and Environmental Health program.

 2021 “Gothic Science: X-rays and The Invisible Man.”
 University of Florida, Department of English.